 For example, suppose you want to see a particular web page.
 Your web browser attempts to create a connection on port 80 (the port used for HTTP traffic) for each element of the web page.
-When your browser receives the data it requests from the HTTP server, such as an image, it closes the connection.
+When your browser receives the data it requested from the HTTP server, such as an image, it closes the connection.

 Many ports are used for only one type of traffic, such as port 25 for SMTP (Simple Mail Transfer Protocol).
 Some protocols, such as SMTP, have ports with assigned numbers.
 Other programs are assigned port numbers dynamically for each connection.
 The IANA (Internet Assigned Numbers Authority) keeps a list of well-known ports.
 You can see this list at: